This is the secret to a successful LinkedIn InMail

 What did this LinkedIn InMail do right?

-LinkedIn has a lot of examples of effective LinkedIn InMails that address different roles.
+LinkedIn has many examples of effective LinkedIn InMails that cover different roles.

 Now, let’s discuss another way to structure your LinkedIn InMail.